Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_fee_distribution/emission_reporting_and_traceability.md

 - Anchored in an immutable record
 - Reconstructable for any point in time or node

-Emission traceability is mandatory not only for internal consistency but also for regulatory transparency and governance trust.
+Fee Distribution traceability is mandatory not only for internal consistency but also for regulatory transparency and governance trust.

 ---

-## Emission Record Structure
+## Fee Distribution Record Structure

 Each finalized emission must generate a structured log entry with the following fields: